- Best Dossier Perfume Guide: Which Scents are Best? - August 31, 2021

 - Le Labo Fragrances

 Once I completed the quiz, I was matched with “Gourmand White Flowers” which is inspired by Viktor&Rolf’s Flowerbomb.
-I was really excited because I was looking for a brown sugary, floral scent that I could wear every day and was matched with the perfect fragrance.
+I was really excited because I was looking for a fruity brown sugar, floral scent that I could wear every day and was matched with the perfect fragrance.
 I’ve worn Flowerbomb in the past and loved it, so I was confident that “Gourmand White Flowers” would deliver in a big way.

 Lastly, consumers can shop by price.
 What makes Dossier a true disruptor in the fragrance landscape is its pricing.
 All fragrances are capped into one of four prices: